 Red dresses in film have always spelled trouble.
 To put a woman in red is to immediately place her in a long and often complicated lineage.
 The women in red who grace our screens tend to be seductive, enchanting, threatening, brave, wayward, and caught in the spotlight of the male gaze — sometimes all at once.
 The colour red is the natural domain of the femme fatale, whether she paints it on her lips or slinks around with a scarlet hem drifting at her ankles.
 Think of Marilyn Monroe and Jane Russell wiggling across the stage in Gentlemen Prefer Blondes, red gowns offset by white feathers and piles of jewels, or Jessica Rabbit as a parody of barely contained femininity in a sparkling ruby dress in Who Killed Roger Rabbit.
 Most notably, recall Nicole Kidman in Moulin Rouge playing Satine, a courtesan clad in her namesake fabric as Christian (Ewan McGregor) tries to convince her of the merits of freely reciprocated love.

 In The Matrix, the woman in the red dress is an intentionally designed distraction.
 In Pretty Woman, sex worker Vivian Ward (Julia Roberts) connotes new — and commanding — elegance in her red ballgown and opera gloves.
-During the school dance scene in Grease, it is, of course, the colour that Rizzo turns up in — her tomato cocktail frock contrasting with Sandy’s insipidly pale shades.
+During the school dance scene in Grease, it is, of course, the color that Rizzo turns up in — her tomato cocktail frock contrasting with Sandy’s insipidly pale shades.

 In fact, in both film and folklore, red is often the antithesis of white.
 In the world of ghosts, a white lady might have been spurned or drowned or left at the altar.
 But a phantom lady in red was probably involved in some kind of questionable activity.
 White bestows virginal purity.
 Red is all too knowing.
 Contextually, this makes sense.
 Red, traditionally, signifies many things: Danger.
 Desire.
 Luck.
 Shame.
 It is the colour of flushed skin and fire, of great power, good fortune, and seeping guilt.
 It embodies all the things that the mild-mannered second Mrs. De Winter, who comes dressed in lighter tones, seems to lack.